 However, if your heartbeat becomes irregular or skips a beat, or if you experience any kind of pain or discomfort, especially in your arms or chest, then you should contact your doctor immediately.
 Due to the way it is metabolized by the body, phentermine does put additional pressure on the heart and it is for this reason that it cannot be taken by anyone with existing heart problems, and why caution should be exercised if you have conditions such as high blood pressure, as phentermine can exacerbate such issues.
 There is no good correlation between pulse rate and blood pressure, but an increase in blood pressure is also a possible side effect of phentermine.
 If you are worried about an increase in blood pressure then you should consult your doctor who will be able to tell you if the increase you are experiencing is within the normal range or not.

 Even if you think that you have a healthy heart or have never experienced problems or symptoms before, it is essential to be vigilant as heart problems can present themselves at any time.
-Furthermore, several phentermine forum members have explained that they had never had heart problems prior to taking phentermine but experienced serious heart problems either after or while taking phentermine, such as sinus arrhythmia and seizures, and were informed by their doctors that these issues were as a direct result of taking phentermine.
+Furthermore, several phentermine support group members have explained that they had never had heart problems prior to taking phentermine but experienced serious heart problems either after or while taking phentermine, such as sinus arrhythmia and seizures, and were informed by their doctors that these issues were as a direct result of taking phentermine.
 While it’s not certain whether these phentermine users actually had undetected heart problems or not, it is certain that the way in which phentermine affects your heart means that symptoms of heart problems can arise seemingly from nowhere while you are taking it.

 Phentermine Side Effects Indicative Of Heart Problems